IvanShestachenko/AutoPulse/README.md

 - different functionality for multiple user roles;
 - correct pagination;
 - AJAX integration;
 - protection against XSS and SQL injections;
+- frontend & backend validation of all the submitted data forms;
 - application of the PRG (Post/Redirect/Get) principle;
 - etc.